SHROPSHIRE |

 Nash

 Staircase and Lady Berwick's sitting room.
-Visitors enjoy
+Visitors

 the

-magnificent Regency interiors that were created to reflect the delicate
+Regency interiors that were created to reflect the delicate

 elegance